parteekahlawat/iti-jmu-chat-app/README.md

     ```

 4. **Set up Google Gemini API:**
-    - Obtain API credentials from Google Developer Console.
+    - Obtain API KEY credentials from Google Developer Console.
     - Set up OAuth 2.0 client IDs for the application.
     - Add the credentials to your environment variables.